AviatrixSystems/Docs/HowTos/cloud_wan_workflow_azure_vwan.rst

 		|cloudwan_azure_vwan_azure_check_connection_status|

-Traffic flow Verification
+Traffic Flow Verification
 =========================

-    In this traffic verification example, the on-premise router is Cisco ISR with network loopback address 1.1.1.1/32.
+    In this traffic verification example, the on-premise router is Cisco IOS with network loopback address 1.1.1.1/32.
 Azure Virtual Hub private address space is 10.0.0.0/16.
 Azure Virtual network which connects to the Virtual Hub is 192.168.22.0/24 and the private IP of the testing VM is 192.168.22.5/32.

-		- Traffic from on-premise router Cisco ISR to cloud VM
+		- Traffic from on-premise router Cisco IOS to cloud VM

 			- Issue ICMP traffic from on-prem loopback interface to a Virtual IP of cloud instance